DataFrames - Part 1

 Name: Self_Employed, dtype: bool

-Basic data features
+Basic data features:

 Summary Statistics